TruongLouis-Programmer/Project-ForestGuard/README.md

 Each **LeafNode** integrates:

-* A solar cell and micro-battery designed for **five years of continuous operation** with near-zero maintenance.
+* A solar cell and micro-battery designed for **20 years of continuous operation** with near-zero maintenance.
 * A low-power MCU with **adaptive sampling algorithms** that adjust activity based on environmental stability.
 * **Wake-on-Radio (WuR)** modules that keep nodes asleep until necessary, reducing idle power consumption by up to 98%.
 * A privacy-preserving sensor suite that captures environmental features without storing or transmitting raw audio or imagery.